×

 We asked foreigners in England what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats typically search for homes in England by looking online for rental listings, contacting real estate agents, and networking with other expats who may have knowledge of the local housing market.
 They may also look for housing through local newspapers, online forums, and social media groups.
-Additionally, expats may consider using a relocation service to help them find a suitable home in England," wrote one expat who made the move to UK.
+Additionally, expats may consider using a relocation service to help them find a suitable home in England," said one foreigner living in UK.

 About the Author